-9.14.
-The site is in an area with the potential for contamination and archaeology, however given the minor scale of the development and the fact it is unlikely to be significantly intrusive, Officers do not consider that the development would cause unacceptable impacts upon these constraints.
+9.12.
+The site is in an area with the potential for archaeology and ecology, however given the minor scale and urban environment of the development and the fact it is unlikely to be significantly intrusive, Officers do not consider that the development would cause unacceptable impacts upon these constraints.